CERT-Polska/mquery/docs/goodyara.md

 ## The basics

-Simplifying a lot, mquery works by first generating a list of "likely hits", and later running real yara on them.
+Simplifying a lot, mquery works by first generating a list of "likely hits", and later running real YARA on them.
 Prefiltering works by looking at all input strings, splitting them into short fragments (called n-grams), and looking them up separately.
 For example, this rule: